Nelson's Green Brier Distillery: Revival of the brand

-In 2011, two of the great-great-great-grandsons of Charles Nelson – Charlie and Andy Nelson – announced a plan to revive the Nelson's brand and produce whiskey using Charles Nelson's recipes.
-In 2013, they began bottling whiskey under the label Belle Meade Bourbon – a brand name used historically by Nelson's – while they waited on the permits and equipment necessary to open their own distillery.
+In 2011, two of the great-great-great-grandsons of Charles Nelson, Charlie and Andy Nelson, announced a plan to revive the Nelson's brand and produce whiskey using Charles Nelson's recipes.
+In 2013, they began bottling whiskey from MGP in Indiana under the label Belle Meade Bourbon, a brand name used historically by Nelson's, while they waited on the permits and equipment necessary to open their own distillery.

-On November 23, 2014, the new Nelson's Green Brier Distillery opened in Nashville.
-Tours highlight the history of the Nelson's Green Brier brand name and the previous distillery, and include tastings and a visit to the production floor.
+On November 23, 2014, the new Nelson's Green Brier Distillery opened in Nashville, featuring a factory store and gift shop, bar, tours of the facilities, and since 2023, a restaurant.
 Constellation Brands (through its investment branch Constellation Ventures) bought a minority stake in the company in 2016 and a majority stake in 2019.
 The Nelson brothers, Andy and Charlie Nelson, remain heavily involved in the business today.

-Nashville's whiskey proudly served at Nelson's Green Brier Distillery in Nashville, Tennessee at 1414 Clinton St. in the Marathon Village neighborhood.
-Nelson's Green Brier Distillery is open daily for tours and tastings.